 This recipe is for those of us that are going through a spring break filled with freezing temperatures, gusty wind storms and more snow.
-I promise these little puffs will make everything better.
+I promise these little French breakfast puffs will make everything better.
 Well at least for those few minutes while you’re enjoying them.
-A hot cup of coffee is recommended to go along with them too!
+A hot cup of coffee is recommended to go along with them too – they make for an amazing breakfast treat!
 And we can enjoy them guilt free because at this point, it’s looking and feeling like bathing suit season will never come around here…so no prep needed for that! 😉I first tried one of these last fall at a family party.
 My aunt had made them and I took one bite and swooned!
 They’re like a mix between a donut and muffin and just so, so good.
 When I asked what they were and about the recipe, my aunt and my mom were both like, that old recipe, it’s been around forever.
 What?!!!
 Then how was I just trying them for the first time ever?!
 I’m still feeling slightly put out by them for holding out on this recipe for all of my life!
 But this is for sure an “old-time” recipe.
 I think it’s originally a Betty Crocker, at least as far as I can tell, and it’s been around for decades.

 You can make them mini or regular size muffins – either way they’re amazing!
 But I highly recommend eating them while warm (give them a quick reheat before serving if needed).
 And no, they’re not evenly remotely healthy or good for you…but sometimes, ya just gotta treat yo self and enjoy a delicious French Breakfast Puff!